 A cryptocurrency which is manufactured, stored and exchanged without reference to a central bank.
 Value is based on supply and demand.
 Bitcoin transactions are recorded using blockchain technology and user identity is not revealed.
 Increasingly a mainstream way to exchange value between parties.

 A digital ledger which records transactions as a chain (string) of data and stores them on a decentralised network.
+The blockchain may be viewed by anyone and can be used to determine how many bitcoins were attached to any one address at a given time.
 Parties to the transaction can see and validate the same version of the truth.
-Theoretically impossible to change or remove, making a possible infrastructure for the future.
+Theoretically impossible to change or remove, making a trusted infrastructure.

 CFT / Combating the Financing of Terrorism

 Laws and regulations to be implemented by financial service providers to prevent or uncover the funding of terrorism or illegal purchase of assets.